klpod221/klauth/README.md

     ```bash
     cp .env.example .env
     ```
-    *Ensure the values in `.env` are correct, especially for the database connection.*
+    _Ensure the values in `.env` are correct, especially for the database, Redis, and mail server._

 4.  **Generate Public/Private Keys:**
-    Run these commands in your terminal to generate the necessary keys for JWT signing.
+    These keys are NOT tracked by Git and must be generated locally.
     ```bash
     # Create the keys directory if it doesn't exist
     mkdir -p keys